-Based on EPA data14 there is a primary effluent emission point proximate to three of the proposed sites T12/405, T12/297B and T12/397C and a storm water overflow on the Owentocker River (Figure 10).
-However, see section six for further clarifications in relation to the outfall location noted during the appeal.
+Based on EPA data there is a primary effluent emission point proximate to three of the proposed sites T12/405, T12/297B and T12/397C and a storm water overflow on the Owentocker River (Figure 10).
+However, see section 6 for additional information that was noted during the appeal's process.